 There will be no expected added costs imposed upon licensees because of compliance with these proposed rules.

 29. Estimate the actual statewide compliance costs of the proposed rules on individuals (regulated individuals or the public).
 Include the costs of education, training, application fees, examination fees, license fees, new equipment, supplies, labor, accounting, or recordkeeping.

-Applicants and licensees will continue to have a cost related burden associated with licensing, renewal, or relicensure.
-The cost of licensure for a licensed Architect is \$100.00.
-The cost of renewal for a licensed Architect is \$70.00.
-The cost of relicensure for a licensed Architect is \$120.00.
+Applicants and licensees will continue to have a cost related burden associated with licensing, renewal, or relicensure, as well as costs related to ABGC or ABMGG certification.
+The cost of licensure for a Temporary - Licensed Genetic Counselor is \$280.00.
+The cost of renewal for a Temporary - Licensed Genetic Counselor is \$50.00.
+The cost of licensure for a Genetic Counselor is \$392.00.
+The cost of relicensure for Temporary - Licensed Genetic Counselor is \$300.00.
+The cost of relicensure for a Genetic Counselor is \$412.00.